dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 complete):

-A new function is created, making this all very modular:
+A new function is created in module2d, making this all very modular:

 ```